matt-rem/urapBoardGame/README.md

 # urapBoardGame

-This project is a board game engine.
+This project is a board game engine in the python programming language.
 Users can use this project to customize their own board game with their own board game image file.
 The image file must be in the .png or .jpg format.

 To run this project the entire repository must be downloaded.
 The packages that need to be installed for this project are Pygame and OpenCV.